 Press the INC button to transmit the selected data (or DEC to cancel the operation).
-The progress of the transmission will be indicated in bar-graph form on the display, and "Completed" will appear when all the data has been transmitted.
+The progress of the transmission will be indicated in bar-graph form on the display, and "Completed!" will appear when all the data has been transmitted.

-• "System" and "All Voice" transmissions can be cancelled between blocks by pressing the EXIT button.
+• "All Voice" transmissions can be cancelled between blocks by pressing the EXIT button.
+All data up to the point at which the EXIT button is pressed will be properly transmitted.